kkysen/r3d3/README.md

    a certain speed, size, and transparency that will be determined by a data set.

-The project would be similar to a [chloropleth](https://bl.ocks.org/mbostock/4060606) and a [click to zoom map](https://bl.ocks.org/mbostock/2206590)
+The project should be similar to a [chloropleth](https://bl.ocks.org/mbostock/4060606) and a [click to zoom map](https://bl.ocks.org/mbostock/2206590)